-- To work with another option, go to the appropriate section. - To complete the replacement, go to Chapter 7, "Completing the Installation" on page 76. - Use the Configuration/Setup Utility program to set the date and time and any passwords.
-For information on setting the date and time, refer to Using Your Personal Computer.
-For information on setting passwords, see Using Your Personal Computer. - Dispose of the old battery as required by local ordinances or regulations.
+- To work with another option, go to the appropriate section. - To complete the replacement, go to Chapter 7, "Completing the Installation" on page 66. - Use the Configuration/Setup Utility program to set the date and time and any passwords.
+For information on setting the date and time, or setting passwords, refer to Using Your Personal Computer. - Dispose of the old battery as required by local ordinances or regulations.